jlgarcia90/Sample_Test/README.md

 Hi,

-I will be attempting to create a web application to take information in, and use VGS to secure the data.
+I will be attempting to create a web application to take information in, and use a method to secure the data before the charge.
 I will admit that I have not created a web applicattion from scratch.
 Most of my experience has been based off a working sample, and building it up from there.
 The way I plan to do this is the following:

 1. Create a local host for the site to live at -install/use wamp and phpmyadmin to act as the server